eclipse-archived/ceylon-lang.org/documentation/1.1/introduction.md

 -->
     Node node = ... ;
     switch (node)
-    case (is Leaf) { ... }
+    case (is Leaf) {
+        //node is of type Leaf here
+        print(node.leafValue);
+    }
-    case (is Branch) { .... }
+    case (is Branch) {
+        //node is of type Branch here
+        doSomething(node.leftNode);
+        doSomething(node.rightNode);
+    }

-Now, if we add a new subtype of `Node`, we must add the new subtype to the `of` clause of the declaration of `Node`, and the compiler will produce an error at every `switch` statement which doesn't handle the new subtype.
+Now, if we were to add a new subtype of `Node`, we would be forced to add the new subtype to the `of` clause of the declaration of `Node`, and the compiler would produce an error at every `switch` statement which doesn't handle the new subtype.

 ## Type aliases and type inference

 Fully-explicit type declarations very often make difficult code much easier to understand, and they're an invaluable aid to understanding the API of a library or framework.
-But there are other occasions where the repetition of a verbose generic type can detract from the readability of the code.
+But there are plenty of occasions where the repetition of a verbose generic type just detracts from the readability of the code.
 We've observed that:

 1. explicit type annotations are of much less value for local declarations, and
 2. repetition of a parameterized type with the same type arguments is common